archer590/igor/README.md

 producing final.sql.

-The wikicfp.v1.2010.xml is not currently stored.
+The wikicfp.v1.2010.xml is not available jet.
+Be patient.